 Steel is generally heavier than aluminium.
 That said, for heavy vehicles and heavy bikes, I would recommend 600 pounds load capacity of a steel carrier.

 Generally, hitch carriers come as either aluminium or steel.
 You have to choose whichever you find convenient or great for your case.
 Both materials are durable and resist corrosion.
 However, steel does not readily resist corrosion if not treated.
-Most steel constructions are coated with a black powder to give them the edge over corrosion-causing elements.
+Most steel constructions are coated with black powder to give them the edge over corrosion-causing elements.

 Aluminium, on the other hand, resists corrosion and lasts long.
 Moreover, it remains shiny if you like shiny stuff.
 Comparing the weights, steel is usually bulky depending on the type of constructions.
 Some hitch carriers come as racks with spaces in between so that lessens the weight while others come as solid constructions.